 Let’s Talk About Rights

 Just because the technology exists to use any font on your website, it doesn’t mean you should.
-Many fonts are licensed for use on your computer, but not for other uses.
+Many fonts are licensed for use on your computer, but not for other applications.
 This often includes embedding on your website.

 Fonts, like any other creative work, are protected by copyright laws.
-Whether you want to respect those laws is up to you of course.
+Whether you want to respect those laws is up to you, of course.
 Personally, I recommend respecting all laws.
 It’s the best way to stay out of court.

-You may not think using a font on your website could possibly land you in hot water, and realistically, you’re probably right.
+You may not think using a font on your website could land you in hot water, and realistically, you’re probably right.
 But the people who were sued by the RIAA in 2003 thought that downloading a Backstreet Boys MP3 was harmless, too.

 Again, it’s up to you.
 But artists (and creating fonts is an art) have to eat too.
 Be cool and make sure you’re using properly licenses fonts on your website.
-If you don’t want to pay for the privilege, there are plenty of free web fonts out there.
+If you don’t want to pay for the privilege, there are plenty of free web and WordPress fonts out there.

 Now back to our regularly scheduled programming.